jmcano50/OpsReadingNotes/201reading2.md

 Resources Used: https://opensource.com/resources/what-bash

-I worked with Chat-GPT with a prompt to each question to get a better understanding of each question and answer.
+I worked with Chat-GPT with a prompt for each question to get a better understanding of each question and provide the most accurate answers.